 “Serena’s grandmother was in her 70s.
 She had been caring for Serena since her birth when she was orphaned” says David.
 “But the old lady was going blind and told me she had no idea who would care for the child in the future.

-Quicken had found a sponsor for Serena – but there seemed to be no hope for her grandma.
+Quicken had found a partnership for Serena – but there seemed to be no hope for her grandma.
 That’s why I started the scheme.
 It’s difficult to survive in the UK on a state pension – so imagine living in a leaking mud hut with no help.”